 - BUILT: 1741

-The Tan Ky House is the most beautiful house in Hoi An.
-It’s a good way to see how wealthy merchants lived in the 1700s.
-Built by a Vietnamese family that was involved in the agricultural trading business, the house has been the home of seven generations of the Le family.
-The family still lives upstairs.
+The Tan Ky House, a stunning testament to the wealth and grandeur of the 1700s, is the most beautiful house in Hoi An.
+Built by a Vietnamese family deeply involved in the agricultural trading business, this house has been the home of seven generations of the Le family, who still reside upstairs.
+It’s a living, breathing piece of history.

 The back of the house faces the Thu Bon River, a perfect location for merchants to load and unload their products to and from trading ships and store them in the family’s warehouse.